ClassicPress/ClassicPress/SECURITY.md

 ## Supported Versions

 ClassicPress follows [SemVer](https://semver.org/) versioning.
-Security vulnerabilities will be considered for the current release minor version in the 2.x major branch.
+Security vulnerabilities will be considered for the most recent minor version in the current major branch.

 ## Reporting a Vulnerability
-Please do **not** report security vulnerabilities through public GitHub issues.
+Please do **not** report security vulnerabilities through public GitHub issues, the ClassicPress forums, Zulip or any other publicly accessible channel.

 Instead, please use GitHub's private vulnerability reporting: https://github.com/ClassicPress/ClassicPress/security/advisories/new